Yemen expresses concern at U.S. raid but stops short of ban

 "We said that in the future there needs to be more coordination with Yemeni authorities before any operation and that there needs to be consideration for our sovereignty," he added.
 The account was confirmed by another Yemeni official.

-U.S. defense officials said they were investigating the reports of civilian casualties in the raid.
-White House spokesman Sean Spicer said on Tuesday the operation was aimed at gathering intelligence and was "highly successful".
+U.S. defence officials said they were investigating the reports of civilian casualties in the raid and White House spokesman Sean Spicer said on Tuesday it was aimed at gathering intelligence and was "highly successful".

-The senior Yemeni official told Reuters that Yemeni president Abd Rabbu Mansour Hadi had met with the U.S. ambassador to Yemen and "made clear his reservations about the problems with the last operation".

 The Yemeni government has supported a U.S. campaign against the country's powerful al Qaeda branch for more than a decade.